 * * *

-The Pepper Ghost illusion is a form of visual hacking trick that involves the physical phenomena created by the law of reflection principles, such as the angle of the incident ray is equal to the angle of the reflection ray when hitting a flat mirror and the behavior of light when travels to the spectator’s eyes as they view the image of a virtual object in a mirror.
-The appearance of the ghostly object in Pepper’s Ghost illusion is the reflection of an object hidden from the spectator’s sight of view on the plat of glass or a sheet of plexiglass that installed with a 45-degree angle and works as a mirror.
-Meanwhile, the transparency of glass or plastic allows the spectator to see a reflected “ghost” object while still able to watch the environment behind the transparent surface.
+The Pepper Ghost illusion is a form of visual hacking trick that involves the physical phenomena created by the law of reflection principles, such as the angle of the incident ray is equal to the angle of the reflection ray when hitting a flat mirror and the behaviour of light when travels to the spectator’s eyes as they view the image of a virtual object in a mirror.
+The appearance of the ghostly object in Pepper’s Ghost illusion is the reflection of an object hidden from the spectator’s sight view on a plat of glass or a sheet of plexiglass that is installed with a 45-degree angle and works as a mirror.
+Meanwhile, the transparency of glass or plastic allows the spectator to see a reflected “ghost” object while still being able to watch the environment behind the transparent surface.
 The other keys to the trick are lighting and the design of the hidden room where the actual “ghosts” are placed, which is entirely designed as a dark room and painted black.
-The main concept of the room design is to absorb the light and leaving the actual “ghosts” as the only object that catches by the light and will be reflected or appear on the glass.
+The main concept of the room design is to absorb the light and leave the actual “ghosts” as the only object that catches the light and will be reflected or appear on the glass.

-Today, through the development of visual media technology, the source object that reflected as the “Ghost” is replaced by high-quality video projection technology that combines motion capture technology and animation or Computer Generated Imaging (CGI), which allows people to bring the “digital doubles” of celebrities and political world leaders can be virtually projected and presented.
+Today, through the development of visual media technology, the source object that is reflected as the “Ghost” is replaced by high-quality video projection technology that combines motion capture technology and animation or Computer Generated Imaging (CGI), which allows people to bring the “digital doubles” of celebrities and political world leaders can be virtually projected and presented.

 * * *

-Pepper’s Ghost Holographic Single Reflector Projector V.01.1 developed as the first attempt to create a holographic projector based on the John Pepper illusion scheme and the design of AV Concept installation for Tupac Shakur performance, which is made as simple as possible and easy to make with common materials.
+Pepper’s Ghost Holographic Single Reflector Projector V.01.1 was developed as the first attempt to create a holographic projector based on the John Pepper illusion scheme and the design of AV Concept installation for Tupac Shakur performance, which is made as simple as possible and easy to make with common materials.

 During the experiment, the reflector model was made with a 3 mm thick acrylic sheet, which is built as a small box construction in order to be placed on top of the smartphone and cover all the display area.

-The conclusion from the first model of Pepper Ghost holographic reflector V.01 experiment is spread to various result.
-As expected, the Pepper Ghost holographic projection from the “ghost” image is working well, which are only the white image that successfully reflected or appeared on the screen and the black part of an image absorbed and unreflected.
+The conclusion from the first model of Pepper Ghost holographic reflector V.01 experiment is spread to various results.
+As expected, the Pepper Ghost holographic projection from the “ghost” image is working well, which is only the white image that successfully reflected or appeared on the screen and the black part of an image absorbed and unreflected.
 However, there are still notes of some problems that need to be repaired, such as: